bambuk-sh/zli-m294-frontend/README.md

 # Bambuk-AG React Application

 `yarn start` in the backend folder to start the backend.
-It will run on `http://localhost:3000`
+It will run on `http://localhost:3000`.

 `npm start` in the frontend folder to start the frontend.
+Only run after starting the backend, since the backend port must be `3000`.
-It will show which port it will run as on startup, usually `http://localhost:3001`
+It will show which port it will run as on startup, most likely `http://localhost:3001`.

 ## URLs
 `http://localhost:3001/` To view a table containing all tasks